hiteshjoshi1/commands/aws_learn/aws_cloudfront-storage_gateway.md

 ### Snowball Data Storage

-Import to S3, Export to S3
+Used for  Import to S3, Export from S3
-Snowball
+- Snowball
-Snowball Edge
+- Snowball Edge (100 TB , comes with compute and storage)
-SnowMobile
+- SnowMobile (100 Peta bytes)

 ## Storage Gateway

-Replicate your on-prem device to AWS cloud.
+Replicate your on-prem data to AWS cloud.

-Available as Virtual Machine [VmWare WSXi or Microsodt Hyper- V]
+Available as Virtual Machine [VmWare WSXi or Microsodt Hyper- V] or phsyical device.

 Install the gateway --> associate it with your AWS a/c

 ### Storage gateway type ->

-- File Gateway (NFS)
+- File Gateway (NFS or SMB)
-- Volume Gateway
+- Volume Gateway(iSCSi )
-  Types - - Stored Volume - Cached Volumes
+  Types of Volume Gateway - 1.
+Stored Volume 2.
+Cached Volumes
 - Tape Gateway (VTL) - Virtual Tape Library

 ### File Gateway